Over recent years, many people have taken the plunge and decide to keep chickens.

 Lack of Health Care/Checks

-They do however, need regular health checks.
-They can suffer from a variety of pests and parasites, so it is up to the responsible keeper to do regular checks on each bird.
+They do, however, need regular health checks.
+They can suffer from various pests and parasites, so it is up to the responsible keeper to regularly check each bird.

-Sometimes there isn’t anything obvious wrong, but you get the feeling somethings ‘up’.
+Sometimes there isn’t anything obviously wrong, but you get the feeling of somethings ‘up’.

 Too Much Diatomaceous Earth

-Mixing DE with other types of dirt and soil can be helpful in avoiding problems, but whenever using DE take care not to overdo it and suffocate your chickens.
+Mixing DE with other types of dirt and soil can help avoid problems, but whenever using DE, take care not to overdo it and suffocate your chickens.